-It’s no secret that word of mouth referral sales are one of the most promising channels for earning new business.
-Most companies, especially early stage startups, depend heavily on a well oiled referral engine to build momentum.
+It’s no secret that word of mouth referral sales is one of the most promising channels for earning new business.
+Most companies, especially early-stage startups, depend heavily on a well-oiled referral engine to build momentum.
 But this can be an effective lead gen strategy for enterprise businesses too.

 From my experience, I can tell you this:

 Referrals close at a high rate and are on average worth significantly more in ARR by client.